English Pathway for Undergraduate Studies (EPUS)

 To be eligible for EPUS, students must:

-- Hold a conditional offer of place from the University of Auckland
+- Hold a conditional offer of place from a New Zealand tertiary institution which recognises EPUS1

-- Meet the IELTS score requirements below as based on the score needed for your undergraduate programme.
-IELTS Indicator can also be accepted during 2020 and 2021 until further notice.
+- Meet the IELTS score requirements below as based on the score needed for your undergraduate programme2.
+IELTS Indicator can also be accepted during 2022 until further notice.

 - Students may commence their studies no later than the Friday of the first week of the course.